Earning the GED in Alaska

 In order to take the GED in Alaska, you must be a resident, not enrolled in a high school or a graduate, and at least 18 years old.
 There are exceptions to the age requirement rule if you are 16 or 17.
 If you are 16 or 17, you must have a withdrawal slip from your school or possess an emancipated legal document or a written permission from your parent or guardian.

 Preparing to Take the GED

 If you fail to pass the GED exam, you may retake the test two more times without waiting.
 After the third attempt, a 60-day waiting period is applied.
-There is no limit on the number of times you can take the test with in a year.
+There is no limit on the number of times you can take the test within a year.

 Why Get a GED in Alaska?

 Recent research shows that more education means higher income.
-An individual with a high school diploma can make almost an average of $200 more a week than an individual without.
+An individual with a high school diploma can make an average of almost $200 more a week than an individual without.
 If you continue to further your education, such as in attaining an associate's degree, you can make almost $150 more a week than an individual with a high school diploma.
-Your GED is the way to a better career and a family sustaining wage.
+Your GED is a way to a better career and a family sustaining wage.